When life gives you more lemons than you know what to do with … make the largest, sweetest pitcher of lemonade you’ve ever made!

 Right now we are hyper aware of germs.
 Instead of using this as a time to instill fear, make it a time for teaching best practices when it comes to hygiene.
 Frequent hand washing shouldn’t stop once social distancing is over.
 There are many, serious diseases that still lurk all around us that can be kept at bay with simple measures that are front of mind these days.

 My children have two doctors as parents so proper handwashing is engrained in them.
-We hear the "Happy Birthday" song a lot each day! (click here for an adorable handwashing tutorial).
+We hear the "Happy Birthday" song a lot each day! (click here for an adorable handwashing tutorial from one of our March blogs).
 Now’s the time to reinforce that.
 We don’t need to associate it with COVID-19.
 Associate it with germs in general.
 Being clean so they can keep themselves and others healthy for years to come.

 Right now is a great time to get your family on a sleep routine!
 If this is something you have historically struggled with, right now there are fewer excuses.
 Sleep has healing powers that are immeasurable.
 Here is a great guide from healthychildren.org about how much sleep your child needs at varying ages.